Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

 * Handles/owns optimizers and schedulers.

-A Strategy is a composition of one :doc:`Accelerator <../extensions/accelerator>`, one :doc:`Precision Plugin <../extensions/plugins>`, a :doc:`CheckpointIO <../extensions/plugins>` plugin and other optional plugins such as the :doc:`ClusterEnvironment <../extensions/plugins>`.
+A Strategy is a composition of one :doc:`Accelerator <../extensions/accelerator>`, one :ref:`Precision Plugin <extensions/plugins:Precision Plugins>`, a :ref:`CheckpointIO <extensions/plugins:CheckpointIO Plugins>` plugin and other optional plugins such as the :ref:`ClusterEnvironment <extensions/plugins:Cluster Environments>`.

 .. image:: https://pl-public-data.s3.amazonaws.com/docs/static/images/strategies/overview.jpeg
     :alt: Illustration of the Strategy as a composition of the Accelerator and several plugins